DNA Day 2024

 DNA DAY 2024 May 29, 2024 On May 29, 2024 our Engagement Optimization Unit (EOU) held “DNA Day”for our participants to hear updates about the

 Knowledge about the unique alterations that accumulate in a tumor can be critical to discover novel drugs and predictive markers that can change clinical practice.
-Unfortunately, the tumor landscape of colorectal tumors among Hispanic/Latinx patients is largely unknown, with no comprehensive studies available yet.
-Similarly, less is known about the familial mutations that are most common in hereditary colorectal cancer among Hispanic/Latinx patients.
-This lack of knowledge has direct implications for the ability of new therapies and treatments to translate into outcomes improvements in this minority population.
-To address this gap of knowledge there is an urgent need to increase participation of Hispanic/Latinx cancer patients in cancer characterization studies.
+Unfortunately, the tumor landscape of colorectal tumors among many patients in our region is largely unknown, with no comprehensive studies available yet.
+Similarly, less is known about the familial mutations that are most common in hereditary colorectal cancer among patients in our region.
+This lack of knowledge has direct implications for the ability of new therapies and treatments to translate into outcomes improvements in our population.
+To address this gap of knowledge there is an urgent need to increase participation of our region’s cancer patients in cancer characterization studies.

 The COPECC center is a member of the Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network part of the Cancer Moonshot InitiativeSM that is intended to accelerate cancer research.
 Our goals are:

-We are a multidisciplinary team who has been working in cancer health disparities for decades and are passionate about reducing the cancer burden among racial and ethnic minority communities.
+We are a multidisciplinary team who has been working in cancer research for decades and are passionate about reducing the cancer burden among our Los Angeles County’s rich and vibrant communities.
 Our team includes experts in cancer genomics, bioinformatics, medical oncology, cancer epidemiology, genetic counseling, community outreach and engagement, behavioral sciences, biostatistics, and implementation sciences.

 DNA DAY 2024 May 29, 2024 On May 29, 2024 our Engagement Optimization Unit (EOU) held “DNA Day”for our participants to hear updates about the